jabranr/work-clock/README.md

-# work-clock
+# Work Clock

-Website for Work Clock - a macOS menu bar app to display time for different timezone
+A macOS menu bar app to display time for a different timezone

+> This repository contains code for the website of Work Clock

+# License
+MIT License

+Copyrights © 2021 Jabran Rafique